-The Team Reports and Web Dashboards components of Rational Team Concert help you to keep tabs on the health of your project.
-Dashboard provides an at-a-glance view of work item queries, event feeds, reports, and other items that are critical to understanding your progress.
+The Web Dashboards and Team Reports components of Rational Team Concert help you to keep tabs on the health of your project.
+Dashboards provide an at-a-glance view of work item queries, event feeds, reports, and other items that are critical to understanding your progress.
 Reports provide both real-time views and historical trends of builds, streams, work items, and other artifacts that your team works with.

 Track your progress using reportsThe Team Reports component allows you to track various aspects of your project's progress using reports.
 These reports are available both in the rich client and in the web UI.
 Rational Team Concert ships with a library of predefined reports that will allow you to get going with reporting right away.

 To view a report in the Eclipse-based IDE client, expand the project area in the Team Artifacts view.
 Expand Reports > Shared Reports, and double-click to open a report from within one of the folders.

 To view a report in the web UI, select the Reports menu in the top navigation area, select "Shared Reports", and then select a report.

 Reports are configurable by the processReports are configurable so that they reflect the process that your development team uses.
 Although Rational Team Concert contains a library of more than fifty pre-defined report templates, these are not all necessarily applicable to every way of working.
 In recognition of this fact, a list of reports may be specified in a process template so that all project areas created from this template will automatically contain the selected reports.